What is the Trading Floor?

 On the trading floor, many traders go for informal contracts.
-If a trader announces that he wants to sell a number of certain stocks at a particular price and another trader agrees to buy the shares at that announced price, it will be called an informal contract.
+If a trader announces that he wants to sell several certain stocks at a particular price and another trader agrees to buy the shares at that announced price, it will be called an informal contract.

 The informal contract has nothing written about it, but the basis of it is the integrity of the traders.
-If a trader of a firm says that he would buy a number of shares of a particular stock and veer off course at the end, it will hit the integrity of the whole firm the trader is representing.
+If a trader of a firm says that he would buy several shares of a particular stock and veer off course at the end, it will hit the integrity of the whole firm the trader is representing.

-How does clearinghouse work on the Trading Floor?
+How does the clearinghouse work on the Trading Floor?

 An ‘out trade’ happens for two basic reasons –

-- When there’s a no understanding among the particular traders
+- When there’s no understanding among the particular traders

 - When traders/operators/clerks make an error

-No matter what happens, the ‘out trade’ is always resolved before the start of the trading day, next day.
-Resolving ‘out trade’ is quite expensive but it has been seen that the traders always find out a sweet-spot and solve the issue.
+No matter what happens, the ‘out trade’ is always resolved before the start of the trading day, the next day.
+Resolving ‘out trade’ is quite expensive, but it has been seen that the traders always find out a sweet spot and solve the issue.

-The fascinating thing about the claims of the traders is they don’t have a written document that can state the acknowledgment of the deal.
-Everything happens by the trust.
-Sometimes many traders only trade with traders they have a long-term relationship with because of trust issue.
+The fascinating thing about the claims of the traders is they don’t have a written document that can state the acknowledgement of the deal.
+Everything happens by trust.
+Sometimes many traders only trade with traders they have a long-term relationship with because of trust issues.

 Types of traders on the trading floor